TinyViM: Frequency Decoupling for Tiny Hybrid Vision Mamba: Experiments

 \textbf{Effect of the Frequency Decoupling.} In order to investigate the effectiveness of the frequency decoupling strategy, we perform spectral visualization of the feature maps of the low-frequency and high-frequency branches, respectively.
 As shown in Fig.~\ref{fig:res}, by applying Mamba, the feature maps have higher concentrations at low frequencies; by applying depth-wise convolution, the high frequencies of the model are effectively preserved.
 This proves that the Laplace mixer can effectively decouple the high and low frequency components of the features and specially enhance them respectively.

 \textbf{Ablation of the Frequency Ramp Inception.} We explore the effectiveness of the frequency ramp inception design, as shown in Table~\ref{tab:ramp}.
 We set up three experimental variants: variant 1, we implement Laplace frequency decoupling for all channels of the feature map, and input low and high frequencies into Mamba and depth-wise convolution, respectively; variant 2, we adopt a non-ramp structure, i.e., we set the segmentation coefficient $\alpha$ of the four stages to be 1/2; and variant 3, we gradually increase $\alpha$ with the increase of the stage of the model.
 In the implementation of this paper, the $\alpha$ of the four stages are 0.25, 0.5, 0.5 and 0.75, respectively.
 It can be observed that, even in the small size, the throughput of variant 1 is significantly reduced and more GMACs are required.
 Variant 2, although more efficient, has a decreased accuracy due to the lack of adjusting the weights of the low-frequency and high-frequency components in different stages.
+We also explore the inverse ramp structure, as shown in Table \ref{tab:alpha}.
 The frequency ramp used in variant 3 effectively weighs and integrates the high and low frequency information, thus helping the model to achieve a better balance between performance and efficiency.

+\textbf{Ablation of the convolution kernel size in Laplace Mixer.} ViM and VMamba use a $3 \times 3$ depthwise convolution before scanning.
+However, a larger convolution kernel is beneficial for parameters (i.e., $\bm{B}$, $\bm{C}$) generation due to the large receptive fields, although it impair the efficiency of the model.
+Therefore, we introduce axial depthwise convolution, which increases the convolution's receptive field along the scan path without decreasing the model efficiency.
+We also explore $3 \times 3$ depthwise convolution and axial convolution with kernel sizes 5 and 9, as shown in Table \ref{tab:kernel}.
+The model achieves the best balance between performance and efficiency when the kernel size is 7.

+\textbf{Ablation of re-parameterization.} As shown in Table \ref{tab:rep}, the reparameterization has no improvement on TinyViM-S, but brings an increase of 0.2 to TinyViM-L. Considering that the reparameterization technique does not harm the inference efficiency of the model, we apply it for TinyViM.